juniorriau/Nyemod/README.md

 # Nyemod
 Nyemod is a Guard For Your Ads

-nyemod can protect your ads from boom click
+nyemod can protect your ads from boom click, <a href="http://jihantoro.net/read/nyemod-your-ads-guard" target="_blank">Rread Tutorial</a>

 ### Installation